szuke/xtuple-extensions/source/oauth2/README.md

 You should then have all the OAuth 2.0 Client credentials you will need to connect to the OAuth 2.0 Server.

+Note, you do not have to add OAuth 2.0 Clients as the "admin" user, but you will have to give a user "Maintain OAUTH2 Clients" privileges so they can register their own clients.
+You should reserve that privilege for trusted users only as it does open up your system to outside access.